tsinghua-fib-lab/Road_network_extraction_impoverished_counties/Readme.md

-**This is the code repository for Leveraging Deep Learning-based Road Extraction from Satellite Imagery for Socioeconomic Analysis in Impoverished Counties.**
+**This is the code repository for From Pixels to Progress: Generating Road Network from Satellite Imagery for Socioeconomic Insights in Impoverished Areas.**

 1. pre-processing: identify the noisy or cloud covered satellite imagery.